Eligible interest holder consent

 Who is an eligible interest holder

-Consent from eligible interest holders is necessary for area-based emissions avoidance and sequestration projects.
+You need eligible interest holder consent for area-based emissions avoidance projects and sequestration projects.

-Please note that failure to provide consent during the application process may result in the project being registered with the condition that consents are provided before the end of the first reporting period.
+If you are unable to provide consents when you apply, your project may be registered with the condition that consents are provided before the end of the first reporting period.

-Consent from eligible interest holders may not be required if their interest arises after the project is unconditionally registered or BRUs have been issued.
+You don't need consent from eligible interest holders if their interest arises after the project is registered unconditionally, or BRUs have been issued.

 How to Obtain Consent